justinjaywang/portfolio/source/_posts/bpm.md

 ---

-The problem was a lack of visual cues to indicate how far to swipe for a certain tempo.
+<span class="lead-in">The problem</span> was a lack of visual cues to indicate how far to swipe for a certain tempo.
 With a picker, however, tempo numbers could be laid out spatially and selecting one would cease to be a guessing game.

 The final interface functions as a picker, but was implemented using a scrolling table view so I could style it the way I wanted (the default picker control allows for very little customization).